ulfschneider/ulf.website/content/posts/2022-10-28-design-principles-for-the-web.md

 title: Design principles for the web
 tags: [design, star]
 ---
 A great talk by Jeremy Keith about design principles.
-Jeremy refers to <cite>Design Squiggle</cite> and the <cite>Double Design Diamond</cite> (which is two Design Squiggles after each other):
+Jeremy refers to <cite>Design Squiggle</cite> and the <cite>Double Design Diamond</cite> (which can be seen as two Design Squiggles after each other):

 <figure>
 <img src="/img/design/design-squiggle.jpeg">